-There is absolutely no shortcuts for this.
-You need to set aside time to fix up and clean everything.
-Make sure that your guests won’t see anything embarrassing around your home.
+There is absolutely no shortcut to this.
+You need to set aside time to tidy up and organize everything.
+Make sure that your guests don’t see anything embarrassing around your home.
 And don’t scare them away with bugs or spiders.
 If they are staying in your home for a long time, make sure that they have space for their personal belongings.

-Surprise your guest with a little welcome basket in their room.
-Add items that they might need during their stay like a scarf if it's winter time or a pair of sunglasses during hot months.
+Surprise your guest with a small welcome basket in their room.
+Add items that they might need during their stay, such as a scarf if it's winter time or a pair of sunglasses in hot months.
 This will make them feel more comfortable around your home.

-Is it the first time for your guests to come visit your area?
+Is it the first time for your guests to visit your area?
 Are they looking to explore tourist attractions?
 If they are, make the planning easier for them.
 Gather information about places they can visit.
 Before they come, ask them if you should purchase any tickets to shows or theme parks.

 Aside from the tourist attractions, let them know about the locations of places they might need to visit during their stay, such as the gym, the salon, and the park if they have kids.
 Don’t forget to include a list of your favorite bars and restaurants.